 While serializing a document the serializer will write out

-* non-specified values (such as attributes whose specified
+* non-specified values (such as attributes whose specified is

-) if the output-default-values
+* false) if the output-default-values feature is

-* set to true
+* set to true.
+If the output-default-values flag

-* is set to false
+* is set to false and the use-abstract-schema

-the abstract schema will be used to
+* feature is set to true the abstract schema will be used to

 * determine if a value is specified or not, if

-is not set the specified
+* use-abstract-schema is not set the specified

 * flag on attribute nodes is used to determine if attribute values should